karidreyer/meet/README.md

 As a user, I should be able to filter events by city, so that I can easily find events happening in a specific location.

-**Scenario: Filter events by selecting a city**
-Given I am on the events page, when I select a city from the filter dropdown, then I should see a list of events only from the selected city, and the events from other cities should not be displayed.
+**Scenario 1: When user hasn’t searched for a city, show upcoming events from all cities**
+Given I haven’t searched for a city
+When I am on the events page
+Then I should see upcoming events from all cities

+**Scenario 2: User should see a list of suggestions when they search for a city**
+Given I am on the events page
+When I type in the city search bar
+Then I should see a list of city suggestions

+**Scenario 3: User can select a city from the suggested list**
+Given I am typing a city name
+When I see the city suggestions
+Then I can select a city from the list

 ---